-approval of (1) a second interim distribution in the amount of approximately \$22 million on a pro rata basis, representing an additional recovery of 16.75% of the Allowed Amount of claims receiving a distribution at that time, bringing the total recovery to 36.75% of the Allowed Amount of these claims; (2) revisions to certain claim determinations previously submitted by the Receiver and approved by the Court; (3) an increase in reserves of \$1,327,793.22; and (4) the release of reserves in the amount of \$197,951.10, which will leave in place a total reserve amount of \$2,919,110.57 for claims for which timely objections were received and remain unresolved and for Wells Fargo Bank, N.A.'s and TRSTE, Inc.'s purported interests in Receivership assets and the Receivership estate as set forth in the motion.
+Reserves, and (4) Release Certain Other Reserves (Doc.
+945).
+The motion sought the approval of (1) a second interim distribution in the amount of approximately \$22 million on a pro rata basis, representing an additional recovery of 16.75% of the Allowed Amount of claims receiving a distribution at that time, bringing the total recovery to 36.75% of the Allowed Amount of these claims; (2) revisions to certain claim determinations previously submitted by the Receiver and approved by the Court;22 (3) an increase in reserves of \$1,327,793.22; and (4) the release of reserves in the amount of \$197,951.10, which will leave in place a total reserve amount of \$2,919,110.57 for claims for which timely objections were received and remain unresolved and for Wells Fargo Bank, N.A.'s and TRSTE, Inc.'s purported interests in Receivership assets and the Receivership estate as set forth in the motion.
 The Court granted the Receiver's motion in its entirety on November 16, 2012 (Doc.
 946).
-The Receiver has mailed 346 checks totaling \$21,644,200.35 to Claimants holding claims which were determined to be entitled to participate in the second interim distribution.
-One check in the amount of \$34,239.79 remains outstanding from this distribution.
+The Receiver mailed 346 checks totaling \$21,644,200.35 to Claimants holding claims which were determined to be entitled to participate in the second interim distribution.
+No checks from the second distribution remain outstanding.